franciscop/crossroad/readme.md

 }
 ```

-Now let's see how to test it.
-The `url` prop will be undefined in the browser, so it'll use `window.location.href`, so it'll only apply to testing:
+How does it work?
+The `url` prop will be undefined when a user loads the app (since we **don't** add it to index.js), so it is only being written for testing.
+On the users' browser, since it's undefinde Crossroad will use `window.location.href` instead.

 ```js
 // App.test.js